How to Make Training Stick: Reinforcement Strategies in Social Care

 🎯 Why This Matters in Tenders

 Commissioners don’t just want to know what training you offer — they want proof that it sticks.
-By showing how you embed training into everyday routines, supervision, and leadership, you demonstrate that your service is reliable, consistent, and safe.
+By showing how you embed training into everyday routines, supervision, and leadership, you demonstrate that your service is reliable, consistent, safe — and continuously improving.